 January 19, 2018

-Many clients have asked me about my thoughts on the recent blog post by Jared Spool who says Net Promoter Score (NPS) is a harmful metric.
-I then usually mention that he is making excellent points but that there is another post by Aga Szóstek who says the believe in a silver bullet is the true harmful thing.
+Many clients have asked me about my thoughts on the recent blog post by Jared Spool who says Net Promoter Score (NPS*) is a harmful metric.
+I then usually mention that he is making good points but that there is another post by Aga Szóstek who says the believe in a silver bullet is the truely harmful thing.
 I recommend you don’t read one without the other.
 And if you are a Forrester client, give our report Top 10 NPS Questions Answered For CX Professionals read for a balanced assessment of NPS.

 My take: I have done lots of research on CX measurement and NPS.
-NPS does have flaws that can make its fit questionable for your company.
+NPS can work but it has flaws that can make it a questionable fit for a company.
 But the real problem lies in how companies use it and in the (too) high hopes people had put into NPS.

-Here three of my “favorite” flaws (if there is such a thing) in addition to the issues mentioned in the two articles.
+Here are three of my “favorite” flaws (if there is such a thing) in addition to the challenges mentioned in the two articles.

 - NPS is being used as a direct measure of CX quality when it isn’t one.
-And it certainly doesn’t capture customers’ emotions which we know is really important for loyalty.
+And it doesn’t capture customers’ emotions adequately which we know is really important for loyalty.

-- The question doesn’t make sense for customers in some industries – financial services, for example – where customers might like an experience and give a low NPS score, commenting that they just don’t talk about their finances with friends.
+- The question doesn’t make sense for customers in some industries – financial services, for example – where customers might like an experience and give a low NPS score, while saying in the comment that they just don’t talk about finances with friends.

 - The NPS calculation is based on studies that showed that people who score a 9 or 10 behave differently than customers who score a 7 or 8 and again differently from customers who score a 0-6.
-That might not be true for your customers, thus making the NPS goal unsuitable for trying to link CX to behavior.
+That might or might not be true for your customers.
+If it is not true, the NPS calculation doesn’t provide a leading indicator for financial success.

 The real issue is the hype around NPS which led to two problems